TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap.rst

    :ref:`wrap <data-type-wrap>` / :ref:`stdWrap`

 :aspect:`Description`
-   Same as :ts:`innerWrap` (but watch the order in which they are executed).
+   Same as :typoscript:`innerWrap` (but watch the order in which they are executed).

 .. _stdwrap-precobject: